I was fully prepared to call the trending TikTok walking pad a fad - but it's seriously improved my fitness

 Are walking treadmills any good?

-Having tested mine for nine months now, I can confidently say they're an effective and easy way to up your daily step count from the comfort of your home.
+Having tested mine for nearly two years now, I can confidently say they're an effective and easy way to up your daily step count from the comfort of your home.

 Plus, various research has found that using them can lower both your blood pressure and body fat percentage.
 This 2018 study also proved that making your desk a sit-stand hybrid - aka owning a walking pad - reduces the time you spend sitting during the day and, in turn, improves productivity.